Benefits of Integrating QMS and SMS

 1 – Fewer Aviation Safety Policies and Procedures to Manage

-The initial step in integrating aviation QMS and SMS is to inspect policies and procedures of both the safety program and quality program.
+The initial step in integrating aviation QMS and SMS is to inspect the policies and procedures of both the safety program and quality program.
 The primary goals of doing this are as follows:

 - Identify overlapping policies and procedures of QMS and SMS;